coderefinery/handsonscicomp/DESIGN.rst

   types of material takes you from an academic programmer to a research programmer.

+  * After this level, a researcher is able to produce high-quality research code.
+They can properly modularize, test, package, and in general run/be part of open source projects.

 * **F**: Anything more advanced that is special-use.
 For example, writing your own MPI applications.
 We'd expect that most people pick and choose from here as they need to.

+  * After this level, a researcher is able to act independently in almost every aspect of scientific computing.
+Of course, the learning never ends.

 Course IDs